mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ---

 ## Device Specification
 The MOSIP device specification provides compliance guidelines to devices for them to work with MOSIP.
 The compliance is based on device capability, trust and communication protocols.
 A MOSIP compliant device would follow the standards established in this document.
-It is expected that the devices are compliant to this specification and tested and validated.
+It is expected that the devices are compliant with this specification and tested and validated.
 The details of each of these are outlined in the subsequent sections.

 ### Device Capability
 The MOSIP compliant device is expected to perform the following,